zaydomar29/MVT-GARCH-SSM/README.md

 All files are written for R. All functions are written in RCPP.

-The files offer a simple guide to getting the 4D-CCC-GARCH(1,1) up and running.
+The files offer a quick guide to getting the 4D-CCC-GARCH(1,1) up and running.